 - Elementary post-optimality analysis: changing model parameters; adding and removing variables and constraints; changing cost coefficients and resources.

-- Duality: the definition and properties of the dual problem of a general optimization problem; derivation of the dual problems of linear programming problems; properties of the primal-dual pair; applications in post-optimality analysis
+- Duality: the definition and properties of the dual problem of a general optimization problem; derivation of the dual problems of linear programming problems; properties of the primal-dual pair; KKT conditions.

 - Guided self-study: elementary usage of the AMPL software and writing simple codes with AMPL.

 |B||Paul R. Thie and Gerard E. Keough||An Introduction to Linear Programming and Game Theory||518.7 (T)||Blackwells||Amazon|

 |C||Bertsimas and Tsitsiklis||Introduction to Linear Optimization.||519.72 (B)||Blackwells||Amazon|

 (A = essential, B = recommended, C = background.)